kelseyhightower/kubernetes-the-hard-way/docs/03-etcd.md

 ## Why

 All Kubernetes components are stateless which greatly simplifies managing a Kubernetes cluster.
 All state is stored in etcd, which is a database and must be treated specially.
-To limit the number of compute resource to complete this lab etcd is being installed on the Kubernetes controller nodes.
-In production environments etcd should be run on a dedicated set of machines for the following reasons:
+To limit the number of compute resource to complete this lab etcd is being installed on the Kubernetes controller nodes, although some people will prefer to run etcd on a dedicated set of machines for the following reasons:

 * The etcd lifecycle is not tied to Kubernetes.
 We should be able to upgrade etcd independently of Kubernetes.
 * Scaling out etcd is different than scaling out the Kubernetes Control Plane.
 * Prevent other applications from taking up resources (CPU, Memory, I/O) required by etcd.

+However, all the e2e tested configurations currently run etcd on the master nodes.

 ## Provision the etcd Cluster